justin-medeiros/jmedeiros11/README.md

 </div>

 ## About me 😄
 I am a developer currently finishing my third year of the Honours Bachelor of Science in Computer Science at Wilfrid Laurier University.
+I love to code and learn new technology to incorportate into my projects.
+When I am not programming, I love sports.
+I'm a huge football(soccer) fan so with that being said...
+Ronaldo > Messi :)

 ## I'm currently working on 🔭
 * ServiceIT - a web application that helps service companies track customer tickets, assign tickets to employees, and generate automated invoices for customers.